Guidomo10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6) This programm Write a function that reverses a string.
 7) This programm write a fuction that prints character of a string
 8) This programm Write a function that prints half of a string
 9) This function prints n elements of an array of integers
+10) This function copies the string pointed